Cobblestone-Face/Text-Based-Undertale/README.md

 uhh it's undertale but text based idk

 HOW TO RUN WITHOUT A DOWNLOAD:
-Go to platform.techsmart.codes
+Go to platform.techsmart.codes,
-Login or sign up and stuff
+Login or sign up and stuff,
 paste the code into individual files named exactly what the files are called.
-Run discountUndertale.py
+Run discountUndertale.py.

 DISCLAIMER: